freeCodeCamp/freeCodeCamp/tools/scripts/formatter/README.txt

 needs to see if the challenge author intended for the text to be parsed as markdown or not.
 Also bare email addresses name@address.com should be highlighted by this tool and will need wrapping with backticks.

+*How to use*

+mmv is great, so I recommend installing that first.
+Then:

+cd curriculum/challenges/chinese/12-certificates
+mmv ";*.md" "#1#2.markdown"
+cd ../../../../tools/scripts/formatter/fcc-md-to-gfm/
+node formatCurriculum.js
+cd ../md-to-mdx
+node md-to-mdx # this might have warnings and errors.
+Errors need fixing, but warnings just need checking cd ../../../../curriculum/challenges/chinese/ mmv -md ";*.mdx" "#1#2.md"